dparson55/NRFLite/README.md

 ### Goals
 * Small set of methods:  not everything the radio supports is exposed but the library is kept easy to use.
-* No dealing with enabling or disabling of features like retries, auto-acknowledgment packets, and dynamic packet sizes.
+* No need to enable or disable features like retries, auto-acknowledgment packets, and dynamic packet sizes.
 * Shared CE and CSN pin operation that behaves the same when separate pins are used.
 * No need for calling programs to add delays or implement timeouts.
 * No long radio addresses for calling programs to manage.